-The main event is obviously the big public fireworks display from Seattle's iconic Space Needle, one of the biggest and most spectacular displays anywhere in the United States.
+The main event is obviously the big public fireworks display from Seattle's iconic Space Needle, one of the biggest and most spectacular displays anywhere in the world.

 The midnight fireworks at the Needle dominate the skies and can be seen for miles around, with the best outdoors viewing points out in Kerry Park, where there are fantastic panoramic views of the city - it does get crowded though, so be sure to get there early.

-This year is the return of an event now known as T-Mobile New Years at the Needle, and the 8 minute display will be preceded by the Space Needle being lit up throughout December 30th and 31st
+This year is the return of an event now known as T-Mobile New Years at the Needle, and the 8 minute display will be preceded by the Space Needle being lit up in glorious colours throughout December 30th and 31st

 The Seattle Center Winterfest continues right through to the new year and this year includes on new year's eve a free dance for all ages at the Seattle Center Armory, while the ice rink will also stay open late, until 11.30pm.